 I'm not proud of what I do, but it makes a living and I'm good at it.
 I live in a hangout down in the subway.
-There is a couch that has rips and tears all over it and a few sleeping bags that reeked of smelly things.
+There is a couch that has rips and tears all over it and a few sleeping bags that stink of smelly things.
 A large trashcan is in the center with a fire burning to help keep us warm.
-Just because we are pro kidnappers doesn't mean we never suffer.
+Just because we are professional kidnappers doesn't mean we never suffer.
 We have even gone as far as making our things smell bad so that we could accomplish the hobo disguise.
 Especially since no one ever expects a bunch of wanted criminals to be living right around them.

 Anthony was the scrawniest of us all.
 He had no muscle to his bones, but his brain certainly made up for it.
-He had light blond hair and green eyes.
+He had light blonde hair and green eyes.
 He was always wearing a pair of jeans, black converse and a t-shirt with some nerdy quote.
 Today was a shirt from Nike that said "Try to stop me".
 He also always had some sort of electronic device with him.
 However, I couldn't complain because the GPS had saved us on more than one occasion.

 As for who we work for, he barely comes out in the open and when he does, he wears a mask.
 He thinks its best he not be vulnerable to enemy fire.
 Yes, we get shot at A LOT.
 It's not as bad as it seems, but if you get shot and you can't run, you are left behind.
 Luckily no one has been hit…yet.

 So, there I was, sitting on the couch by the fire.
 Waiting for my phone to ring, waiting for a new mission.
 Anthony and Jack were asleep on the floor.
 Jack was the one who drooled out of the bunch, while Anthony snored loud as hell.
 You just couldn't escape from their annoying sleeping behaviors.
 Every once in a while, I'd actually have to step away so that I wouldn't have to deal with the loud snoring.